List of parties across Government reportedly held during Covid restrictions

 – December 17 2020: Leaving drinks for former Covid Taskforce head

-Kate Josephs, who is chief executive of Sheffield City Council, said she gathered with colleagues who were in the office that day and added she was co-operating with the probe by senior civil servant Sue Gray.
+Kate Josephs, who is now chief executive of Sheffield City Council, said she gathered with colleagues who were in the office that day and added that she is co-operating with the probe by senior civil servant Sue Gray.

 – December 18 2020: Christmas party at Downing Street